lod531/FixedEffectModel/README.md

 - Scipy and its dependencies
 - statsmodels and its dependencies
 - networkx
+- PyHDFE

 # Citation
-If you use FixedEffectModel in your research, please cite us as follows:
+If you use FixedEffectModel in your research, please cite the following:

 Kuaishou DA Ecology. **FixedEffectModel: A Python Package for Linear Model with High Dimensional Fixed Effects.**<https://github.com/ksecology/FixedEffectModel>,2020.Version 0.x